rainmaker-9/innsight-task/README.md

 php composer.phar update
 ```

-Copy `env` to `.env` and tailor for your app, specifically the baseURL
+Copy `env` to `.env` and tailor for your app, specifically the baseURL.
 Configure your database credentials in `app\Config\Database.php`

 After composer is finished installing required dependencies, run following command in same window: